Atchison, Kansas

 On August 30, 1855, Atchison was incorporated.
 The town company had required every settler to build a house at least six feet square upon his lot, but when the survey was made, it was discovered that some of these buildings were upon school lands.

-The title to the school lands remained in question for some time, but in 1857 all lands embraced within the corporate limits of the town were acquired by the town company from the general government, and in turn, conveyed the lots to the individual purchasers, the titles being finally confirmed by the court.
+The title to the school lands remained in question for some time, but in 1857, all lands within the corporate limits of the town were acquired by the town company from the general government.
+In turn, the town company conveyed the lots to the individual purchasers, and the titles were finally confirmed by the court.

 Border Ruffians

-During these early days of Atchison’s history, the city was heavily involved in the Kansas-Missouri Border War, as the vast majority of her initial settlers were pro-slavery advocates.
+During these early days of Atchison’s history, the city was heavily involved in the Kansas-Missouri Border War, as most of her initial settlers were pro-slavery advocates.
 Despite these troubles, Atchison grew very fast, and by the fall of 1856, she boasted some 50 new buildings.

-The first schools in the town were private, the first of which was opened in 1857 by Lizzie Bay.
-The first school district was established in October 1858, and a month later, the Atchison free high school was opened at the corner of Atchison and Commercial Streets.
+The first private schools in the town were opened in 1857 by Lizzie Bay.
+The first school district was established in October 1858, and a month later, the Atchison Free High School was opened at the corner of Atchison and Commercial Streets.

 Dr. John H. Stringfellow had North Atchison surveyed and platted in the fall of 1857, which started more new additions.
-In February 1858, West Atchison was laid out by John Roberts, and in May, Samuel Dickson had his property surveyed as South Atchison.
-Still another addition was made by John Challis sometime later.
+In February 1858, John Roberts laid out West Atchison, and in May, Samuel Dickson had his property surveyed as South Atchison.
+Still, John Challis made another addition sometime later.

 On February 12, 1858, the legislature issued a charter to the city of Atchison, which the people approved on March 2 at a special election.
 The first city officers were elected at a second special election on March 13, 1858.
-That same year, Atchison also became the county seat, with Lancaster, some 11 miles west, and Sumner, 3 miles south, as rivals.
-The following year the Atchison courthouse would be built in the city.
-It would later be replaced by a stone courthouse built in 1897, which continues to stand today.
+That same year, Atchison also became the county seat, with Lancaster, some 11 miles west, and Sumner, three miles south, as rivals.
+The following year, the Atchison courthouse would be built in the city.
+It would later be replaced by a stone courthouse built in 1897, which still stands today.

 St. Benedicts Abbey in Atchison, Kansas by Kathy Alexander.